Power Hungry Processing: Watts Driving the Cost of AI Deployment?: Methodology

-We ran all of our experiments on a single NVIDIA A100-SXM4-80GB GPU hosted on Amazon Web Services, and used the Code Carbon package~\cite{schmidt2021codecarbon} to measure both the energy consumed and the carbon emitted during inference.
-Given that all of our experiments were run in the same compute region (AWS's \texttt{us-west-2}), which is based in Oregon and has an average carbon intensity of 297.6 grams of $CO_2$eq per kWh\footnote{The carbon intensity of an energy grid is measured in \emph{$CO_2$eq}, and not in $CO_2$ specifically, because the different greenhouse gases that are generated during electricity generation are reduced to a common denominator, that of carbon dioxide, or $CO_2$.
+We ran all of our experiments on a node of 8 NVIDIA A100-SXM4-80GB GPUs hosted on Amazon Web Services, and used the Code Carbon package~\cite{schmidt2021codecarbon} to measure both the energy consumed and the carbon emitted during inference~\footnote{While all of our experiments were run on a single GPU, the idle power usage of the other GPUs is also reflected in the numbers that we report in our results.}.
+Given that all of our experiments were run in the same compute region (AWS's \texttt{us-west-2}), which is based in Oregon and has an average carbon intensity of 297.6 grams of $CO_2eq$ per kWh\footnote{The carbon intensity of an energy grid is measured in \emph{$CO_2eq$}, and not in $CO_2$ specifically, because the different greenhouse gases that are generated during electricity generation are reduced to a common denominator, that of carbon dioxide, or $CO_2$.
 For a more in-depth discussion of how this is done, see Luccioni and Hernandez-Garcia~\citeyearpar{luccioni2023counting}.}, this means that both the energy consumed during inference and the carbon emitted are correlated; we will therefore plot one or the other depending on which aspect of our results we are discussing.
 While the energy consumed during inference will remain similar for models deployed on A100 GPUs in other compute regions, the carbon emissions will vary depending on the source of energy used in the region -- it is therefore helpful to report both energy and carbon separately to allow for meaningful comparisons across regions and hardware.
 We provide all the code used for our experiments in our \href{https://github.com/sashavor/co2_inference/}{GitHub repository}, alongside the logs produced by Code Carbon, which not only provides the total energy consumed but also a more fine-grained breakdown by hardware component (GPU, CPU and RAM), which can be used to carry out further analyses.
-In total, for all of model experimentation and evaluation, we used a total of 754.66 kWh of energy and emitted 178.97 kg of $CO_2$.
+In total, for all of model experimentation and evaluation, we used a total of 754.66 kWh of energy and emitted 178.97 kg of $CO_2eq$.